jasonray/RPN-calculator-node/README.md

 How to run
 ==========
-This implementation utilizes node.js and nodeunit.
+This implementation utilizes node.js and mocha.

 Prereq's
 --------